 Road trips can be a lot of fun.
 And, you can create a lot of fun memories and strengthen your bond if you bring your dog along.
 Although traveling with your dog can be stressful at times, you can set the foundation for a great trip by planning ahead to make sure you have plenty of dog-friendly stops on your itinerary.
 If you’re headed to “The Mountain State”, use this West Virginia dog-friendly travel guide to start your research:

-6 Dog-Friendly Attractions in West Virginia
+6 Dog-Friendly Activities in West Virginia

 There may be a lot of tourist traps and things to see during your travels, but not all of them will be dog-friendly.
-Take a look through some of these dog-friendly attractions in West Virginia and consider adding them to your trip plan if your travels bring you nearby:
+Take a look through some of these dog-friendly activities in West Virginia and consider adding them to your trip plan if your travels bring you nearby:

 1. Trans-Allegheny Lunatic Asylum